 Can This Injury or Condition Be Prevented?

-- Use your body as much as you can to walk, climb stairs, garden, wash dishes by hand, and other daily activities that keep you moving.
+- Use your body as much as you can to walk, climb stairs, garden, clean, wash dishes by hand, and other daily activities that keep you moving.

 What Kind of Physical Therapist Do I Need?